Bugti

-Bugti (بُگٹی bugṭī) is a Baloch tribe found in eastern Balochistan, Pakistan.
-Most of the Bugti living in the Dera Bugti region of Pakistan.
-They are in turn divided into the Rahija, Kalpar, Nothani, Perozani, Masori, Mondarani and Marhita sub-tribes.
+The Bugti (bugṭī) are a prominent Baloch tribe found in eastern Balochistan, Pakistan.
+Most of the members of the Bugti tribe live in the mountainous Dera Bugti region of Pakistan.
+The Bugti are divided into the Rahija, Kalpar, Nothani, Perozani, Masori, Mondarani and Marhita sub-tribes.
 Their neighbours to the north are the Marri, who were the Bugti's traditional enemies.

+The current chief of the Bugti tribe is Mir Sarfraz Bugti, the Chief Minister of Balochistan.
+He was elected as the eight chief of the Bugti tribe on 29 December 2025.